SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 ####### evidentiality

 Evidentiality (wide sense) is the grammatical feature category encoding what kind of evidence there is for a given statement.
-Evidentiality (wide sense) is most commonly analyzed as a mood.
+Evidentiality (wide sense) is most commonly analyzed as a realis epistemic modiality.
-Evidential = verificational = validational
+Evidential =syn= verificational =syn= validational
 An evidential is a feature that encodes evidentiality (wide sense).

 The typology of evidentiality (wide sense) was mainly created by Alexandra Aikhenvald (2004, 2006).